Skip to Content

 What Is Ditch New Year’s Resolutions Day & Why Should We Celebrate It

-How many times have you made New Year’s resolutions just to find that when the New Year rolls around, none of them are complete?
+How many times have you made New Year’s resolutions just to find that when the next New Year rolls around, none of them are complete?

 A woman in yellow holding yellow balloons near a text overlay that reads "Ditch New Year's Resolutions Day, what it is and why we should celebrate it".

-What is Ditch New Year’s Resolutions Day?
+Why should we celebrate Ditch New Year’s Resolutions Day?

 Blocks that read "Time To Say Goodbye" on a counter to celebrate Ditch New Year's Resolutions Day".